ryxu-xo/ryxu-xo-autoplay/README.md

 # ryxu-xo-autoplay

-A high-performance autoplay API for Lavalink client bots with source-to-source continuity, optimized for low CPU/RAM usage and fast response times.
+A high-performance autoplay API for **any Lavalink client** with source-to-source continuity, optimized for low CPU/RAM usage and fast response times.

+> **Note**: Euralink has its own autoplay system - this package is just a test/alternative implementation that works with any Lavalink client.

 ## Features